norristi42/norristi42/README.md

 - 👋 Hi, I’m @norristi42
 - 👀 I’m interested in Data Science and Mathematical Applications to Computer Science.
-- 🌱 I’m currently learning Cryptography, Statistical Analysis, Function Approximations
+- I’m currently learning Cryptography, Statistical Analysis, Function Approximations
-- 💞️ I’m looking to collaborate on API's, Cryptocurrency Mining
+- I’m looking to collaborate on API's, Cryptocurrency Mining
-- 📫 Message me via github

 <!---
 norristi42/norristi42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.